laginha/django-object-hooks/README.md

 There are two configurable deliverers that play a part in notifying the targets:

 - `HOOK_COLLECTION_DELIVERER` which is responsible for filtering the `Hook` model, dumping/serializing each payload and send it to the next deliverer
-- `HOOK_DELIVERER` which is responsible to send an HTTP POST request to a target with a given payload
+- `HOOK_ELEMENT_DELIVERER` which is responsible to send an HTTP POST request to a single target with a given payload

 ### Use celery